wireapp/carthage-gradle-plugin/README.md

 ## Description

-Adds support for integrating iOS Carthage dependencies into a KMM project.
+Adds support for integrating [Carthage](https://github.com/Carthage/Carthage) dependencies into a KMM project.

 ## Usage

 1. Install the [Carthage build tool](https://github.com/Carthage/Carthage).
 2. Create a `Cartfile` with the desired dependencies in the project root.
-3. Add a `carthage` entry for your iOS target in the gradle file:
+3. Add a `carthage` entry for your target in the gradle file, for example:

 ```
 ios() {